 When you finish with the installation, test the chain hoist and ensure that is properly working.
 Test load the unit by raising and lowering the load a number of times before putting the unit on service, this may help you to detect and correct any defect or malfunction the setup may have.

 Installation instructions for a trolley-mounted unit

 Prior to the installation, check the unit thoroughly, looking for any damage it may have taken during transportation or handling.
 Each electric chain hoist is load tested at the factory at 125% of the total capacity.
 All hoists are designed for the type of mounting specified by the purchaser.
 The adequacy of the mounting point (beams, cranes, hangers, framing, etc.) is the sole responsibility of user/owner and shall be determined or verified by a qualified person.
 Read the instructions contained in the manual as well as any other related manuals.
-Observe any warning labels installed in the unit before the installation is started.
+Observe any warning labels installed in the unit prior installation.

 When installing the trolley, the number of washers on both sides of the side plates shall be equal.
-To keep the distance between the edges of the track and the rolling wheel, the quantity of the washers is allowed to be adjusted.
+To keep the distance between the edges of the track and the rolling wheel, the quantity of the washers can be adjusted.

 - After installing the trolley on the track, tighten the screw on the center shaft and then put on a light load and try moving the trolley.
 Keep in mind that the screw must lock tightly.

 - For all trolley-mounted hoists, refer to the appropriate trolley manual for the trolley installation procedure.